 Emphasis is placed on correct determination of the fraction of unburned (stored) carbon in non-energy use of fossil fuels.
 Calculation of this amount is based on the assumption that a certain part of the carbon contained in the non-energy material remains fixed for a long time and is not released as CO2.
 The fraction of stored carbon in petrochemical materials and oils is standardly considered to equal 50 % and, for tar, 75 %.
 Practically one hundred percent fixation is assumed for asphalt.
-As a consequence of this approach, implied emission factors in the CRF tables for liquid fuels in sector 1A2 are relatively low.
+To avoid double counting with Sector 6 - Waste, since 2003 emissions from combustion of petrochemical products and lubricants have been reported only in Sector 6.

-Similarly, it is necessary to ensure that the carbon, converted to CO_2 in non-energy use, is calculated only once.
+Similarly, it is necessary to ensure that the carbon, converted to $CO_2$ in non-energy use, is calculated only once.
 Carbon dioxide formed in the production of hydrogen used mainly for subsequent synthesis of ammonia is a typical example.
-Under the conditions in this country, this process consists in gasification of masout using oxygen and steam, with subsequent catalytic conversion.
-To avoid double counting, the carbon in the masout was reported in the energy-production category (combustion in industry, 1A2).
+Under the conditions in this country, this process consists in gasification of masout (residual fuel oil) using oxygen and steam, with subsequent catalytic conversion.
+With reference to traditional way of reporting, $CO_2$ from masout used for ammonia production was reported in 1A2 for the whole time series.
+Since 2003, a rearrangement has been performed and this source has been included in Sector 2 - Industry (2B1).
+Next year, this rearrangement, which respects the IPCC Good Practice (Good Practice Guidance, 2000) will be performed for the whole data series since 1990.

 Compared with the Reference Approach, the results of the two methods are very similar and differences are below the precision levels of the input data.
 From this point of view, the two methods can be considered to be equivalent.
 The results of inventories carried out by the two procedures differ by less than 2 % for all time period (in accord with the CRF requirement).
-As in our inventory emissions from consumption of coke in blast furnace are covered under 2C1 (since 2001), it is necessary to add the CO_2 contribution from 2C1 to the emissions from 1A in order to obtain comparable values.
+As in our inventory emissions from consumption of coke in blast furnace are covered under 2C1 (since 2001), it is necessary to add the CO2 contribution from 2C1 to the emissions from 1A in order to obtain comparable values.
 A comparison is given in Tab.
-3a.1.
+3.1.